Why is remote work so hard?

 The benefits of working from home are clear.
 More flexible schedules, shorter commutes, and better work-life balance all come to mind.
 However, remote work may not be ideal for everyone.
 Though many people praise the benefits of remote jobs, others may find working from home stressful or difficult to manage.
 But what are some of the reasons why remote work is so hard?

 Simply put, working from home may not be a good fit for everyone.
-Here are some of the reasons why remote work is so hard for some, plus tips on ho
+Here are some of the reasons why remote work is so hard for some.

 Different time zones and locations